An Expert’s Bona Fide Guide: Life as a Forensic NP

 Documentation can be especially important, as forensic NPs will often need to interact with the criminal justice system.

 “Forensic nurses know the criminal justice system,” Dr. Speck says.
 “In graduate forensic nursing programs, we teach NPs how to testify so that their testimony is not manipulated.
 We teach them how to document a patient encounter objectively.
 But we also teach them how to have patients participate in that documentation.
-When an NP finishes documenting a patient encounter, they may turn the record around and ask the patient if what’s been written is accurate, if it’s how the patient would like it to be presented.
+When an NP finishes documenting a patient encounter, they may turn the record around and ask the patient if what’s been written is accurate, and if it’s how the patient would like it to be presented.
 That one step can help create a safe, trusting, and transparent relationship.”

 “NPs bring a medical diagnostic capacity along with prescriptive authority, but there’s another layer that affects the person’s health that pills will never solve,” Dr. Speck says.
 “It has to do with stress, stress response, and our ability to mitigate that response with interventions that we study and plan.
 We want to partner with the patient, to give them the options that we know improve health, and encourage them to adopt them when they’re ready.”